chbeu/chbeu.github.io/content/publications/said-2023-perspectives-ceur/index.md

 ---
 type: publication

-title: Proceedings of the Perspectives on the Evaluation of Recommender Systems Workshop 2023
+title: Proceedings of the 3rd Workshop Perspectives on the Evaluation of Recommender Systems 2023
 subtitle: ''
 summary: ''
 authors: